 Being only partially correct is quite easy.
 We tend to take mental shortcuts in answering complex questions on a daily basis.
 It’s a fast and intuitive yet imperfect way to make decisions.
 Rarely do we have all the facts at hand.
 If we consider the anatomy of our Kiwi argument again, we may indeed find a few poor souls who fully agree with New Zealand’s superiority.
 Though, they may still take issue with parts of our reasoning and the supporting evidence.
 It’s much more likely to be objectively correct about aspects of an argument than to be 100% correct.

 What does this mean for free speech?
 If we look at this possibility from a deficit perspective, being partially correct also means being partially wrong.
 Ultimately, this brings us back to the first possibility, even though our picture of the truth may be slightly higher-resolution and our ego might not be as shattered.
 At least we have some ground to stand on.
 Who knows, maybe our thinking just needs a bit of calibration.
 The only way for us to navigate the known unknowns is to become aware of our ignorance.
-According to Mill and Lukianoff, free inquiry and exchange of ideas allow us to achieve just that.
+According to Mill and Lukianoff, free inquiry and the exchange of ideas allow us to achieve just that.

 Now, in my interpretation, the first two categories also cover the right to utter rugby nonsense in the first place.
 Because how are we going to find out whether we’re right or (partially) wrong to begin with if we must not voice our thoughts?
-Sure, we could make the case that there are some ideas that are so obviously wrong, that they should never be voiced let alone discussed again.
+Sure, we could make the case that some ideas are so obviously wrong that they should never be voiced let alone discussed again.
 The problem is, even fatal ideas a group of people once held to be self-evidently untrue must be perpetually rediscovered by new generations; hopefully through discourse, not action.

 Even if everyone agreed on what’s definitely to be considered wrong, it’s impossible to keep track of the current state of facts in an ever-growing and changing world.
 Besides, who or what authority decides on what is and is not to be discussed and how?
-Finally, if the arguments in question are so obviously wrong, whether partially or in full, it shouldn’t be a problem to debunk them.
+Plus, if the arguments in question are so obviously wrong, whether partially or in full, it shouldn’t be a problem to debunk them.

 3. What If We’re 100% Correct?